BlogEmail marketing strategy22 hand-picked funny emails for your marketing inspiration

 Then, the message gets straight to the point, explaining that the recipient needs to confirm that they are “a real person who wants emails from us!”

-This text isn’t high comedy, but it does set a tone which is continued with a graphic link, CTA button that says,
+This text isn’t a high comedy, but it does set a tone that is continued with a graphic link CTA button that says,

 “Yes, I’m a real person!”